cinderblock/rdt/README.md

 `thind` watches your project directory for changes and, on change, builds your project and sends the build output to your remote host for execution.
 `thind` also runs a web server on your development machine for a fast local UI experience with easy connection to the real backend through integrated port forwarding.

+Thind is still in early development.
+The API and configuration format might change.

 ## Installation

 `npm install -D thind`